-HUMS 200: The Power of Myth (5)
+HUMS 200B: The Power of Myth (2.5)

-The Power of Myth focuses on the archetypal "hero's journey," also known as the "monomyth."
+In the second in a series of classes The Power of Myth focuses on the archetypal "hero's journey," also known as the "monomyth."
 The course examines common patterns of human behavior across time and around the world that share the "hero's journey" in both literature and in your own lives with particular attention devoted to literature, film, and poetry ranging from Greek myths to contemporary work.